hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 #### The inner life of bats

-The most provocative aspect of strong cognitive relativism is incommensurability.
-One of the most famous arguments for incommensurability is Thomas Nagel's
+The most provocative aspect of strong cognitive relativism is incommensurability, and the most famous argument is Thomas Nagel's paper
 [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
-Nagel is actually interested in showing there is an *interior* aspect to consciousness that cannot be captured by reductive explanation, i.e. mind is different from brain.
+Nagel is really interested in showing there is an *interior* aspect to consciousness that cannot be captured by reductive explanation, i.e. mind is different from brain.
 But his argument relies on the incommensurability
 <!-- of human and chiropteran experience, that there is-->
-so suggest there s
+to suggest there is
 "something it is like" to be a bat which humans cannot simulate.
 This "something" is mind.
 As he puts it: